 Community addressed:

 The Austrian cement industry incorporates nine integrated cement plants and two grinding mills spread across the country, including the Gmunder Zement’s Hatschek plant.
-The communities involved are the core stakeholders in the site of Gmunden, like adjacent industrial companies, municipalities and regional authorities.
+The communities involved are the core stakeholders in the site of Gmunden, for instance adjacent industrial companies, municipalities and regional authorities.
 Apart from the regional expected impact, RESTORE Use Case II will be a relevant reference on a wider sense, at national and European scales for the cement industry.

 Use Case III - Ružomberok, Slovakia